-During my most recent visit to Laughlin, I had the opportunity to stop by Tropicana Laughlin.
+During recent visits to Laughlin, I have had the opportunity to stop by Tropicana Laughlin, and my latest visit I had a room there for two nights.
 Tropicana Laughlin, like Tropicana Atlantic City, was owned by Eldorado before the acquisition of Caesars.
 However, Caesars is the brand and players club system taking over.

 What I saw in Laughlin was very different than I had witnessed in Atlantic City.
 Tropicana AC was a priority for being merged into the system, and with its relatively new players card system (which has since been rolled out at other properties, like Harrah’s Atlantic City), it was completed awhile ago.
 However, that rollout was months after it was expected to be done originally.

 Tropicana Laughlin finally got the new card system in August, more than two years after the merger.
 Other decisions indicate this property isn’t a priority for the company.
 I’ve made two visits now to Tropicana Laughlin; a Wednesday night visit in fall 2021, and a Friday and Saturday night in fall 2022.